rimedelis/os-setups/ubuntu-23-clean-install.md

 ### Install all missing/additional drivers

-Click on “Additional Drivers” Tab and follow the specific instructions provided on the screen.
+Click on "Additional Drivers" Tab and follow the specific instructions provided on the screen.

 ### Install complete multimedia support